freddyblockchain/Elemental-Brawl-Online/README.md

 Elemental Brawl Online is a realtime online multiplayer action game.
 The goal of the game is to defeat other players, and attain new abilities by doing so.
 The game is loosely based on the Warcraft 3 mod "Warlock".

+## Run Instructions

+There are two ways to run the game:

+1. **Clone the Project in IntelliJ**:
+   - Set up an emulator.
+   - Run the game.

+2. **Download the APK**:
+   - Download the APK from [this link](https://drive.google.com/file/d/1DmGKey3RHtOkxgyl2LIwZ0ywqC0O_vzY/view?usp=drive_link) on your Android phone.

+When running the game, be sure to play with one or more other people, as you need to defeat other players to earn gold in the game.

+## Guide and Controls

+- **Movement**: Touch the screen to move the player.
+- **Buying Abilities**: At the starting area, there is a shop area at the top.
+Buy abilities by clicking on the buy button, when standing on an ability.
+The fireball ability is free.
+- **Using Abilities**:
+   - Touch an ability to activate it.
+   - Touch the screen again to fire the ability in the direction of the touch.
+- **Avoid Lava**: Lava is dangerous, so be careful around it.

 ## Code from Previous Projects

-A lot of code related to the game engine comes from my Game Engine repository, which you can find here: [GameEngine Repository](https://github.com/freddy212/GameEngine).
+A lot of the game engine code comes from my Game Engine repository, which you can find here: [GameEngine Repository](https://github.com/freddy212/GameEngine).
 This code is present on both the server and client applications.

 The code written specifically for this hackathon includes: